Cashing in on the pandemic: how lawyers are preparing to sue states over COVID-19 response measures

 Scenario 1: ISDS claims against government action to provide clean water for hand-washing

 Hand-washing is one of the basic protective measures against the spread of the coronavirus.
 But it requires access to clean water, which can be a challenge for poor households.
-Hence El Salvador decided that COVID-19 plagued families will not have to pay water bills for several months.
-Similarly, Bolivia suspended water service disconnections due to lack of payment during the crisis.
+This is why countries like El Salvador, Bolivia, Colombia, Honduras, Paraguay and Argentina have adopted measures that provide direct support to water service users.
+For example, El Salvador decided that COVID-19 plagued families will not have to pay water bills for several months.
+Argentina and Bolivia suspended water service disconnections due to lack of payment during the crisis.

 World Bank officials have applauded these acts to provide safe water to citizens.
 But corporate law firms are less amused.
 “Utility companies, many of which are foreign-owned with investor rights, have... seen their revenue streams eliminated,” criticised Hogan Lovells in a client alert.
-The firm argued that such government responses to the health crisis “may encourage foreign investors to seek recourse under protections found in investment treaties.”
+The firm argued that, in water sectors with private investments, such government responses to the health crisis “may encourage foreign investors to seek recourse under protections found in investment treaties.”

 Foreign investors need to be aware that states do not have free reign to disregard their investment treaty obligations, notwithstanding the severity of the crisis faced.